 Progress Reports/Grades (midterm, quarter, semester) will be available online through Skyward.
-Only semester grade cards will be mailed home.
-Parents are encouraged to use Skyward to view their student's academic progress.
+Parents/Guardians are encouraged to use Skyward to view their student's academic progress, including midterm and semester grades.
+Through the beginning of the year registration process, parents/guardians have the option of choosing to have semester grade cards mailed home.
+If this preference changes at anytime during the school year, changes may be made by contacting the Counseling Office secretary.

 Semester grades are a cumulative total of assignments throughout the semester and equal 85% of the total semester grade.
 Final exam grades are calculated as 15% of the final grade.
 Semester grades are recorded on your transcript of permanent record.
 The following explanation shows how these grades can be used:

 - These grades are all figured in with the student's grade point average (GPA):

 - A Excellent

 - B Above Average

 - C Average

 - D Below Average

 - F Failure

 - With these grades the student receives credit for the course, but nothing is figured into the GPA:

 - CR Credit

 - S Satisfactory

 - With these grades the student receives no credit for the course, and nothing is figured into the GPA:

-- NC No Credit
+NC No Credit

 - U-Unsatisfactory

-- Audit means no grade, no credit, but the course does appear on the transcript:
+- Audit means no grade, no credit, but the course does appear on the transcript: AU - Audit

-- AU Audit

 - This is a temporary grade.
 Course requirements are to be completed within two weeks following the end of the grading period, or it becomes an F:

-- I Incomplete
+I Incomplete